 - Breathing Issues: While less common in dogs than in cats, dogs who are having trouble breathing or are wheezing could be experiencing an allergic reaction to food or their surroundings.

 Weeds, trees and grass pollens are the most common allergens in the spring season though dogs can experience allergies year round - just like humans.

 While your veterinarian may approve giving your dog an antihistamine just like a human would take, they tend to work better on humans than on dogs and will only cover up the symptoms temporarily.

-To provide in-the-moment, daily relief AND actually begin to heal the underlying cause of many allergies (i.e. poor gut health and a weak immune system) we recommend a holistic and natural supplement like our Allergy Relief chews.
+To provide in-the-moment, daily relief AND actually promote immune system health, we recommend a holistic and natural supplement like our Allergy Relief chews.

 They contain premium and natural forms of ingredients like: